I turned 29 on Christmas Eve--my last year as a 20-something. My 20s have been strange. There were huge highs and huge lows.

 - Life is actually pretty long.
 There’s a lot of time to do the things you want to do, but be deliberate about how you spend your days (including deliberately choosing to watch crappy TV or lay in bed until 1pm... we all need down time).

-- Nothing can prepare you for the death of a loved.
+- The death of a loved one fucking sucks.
 Nothing can prepare you for what it’s like when someone close to you passes away.

 - People can be pretentious and mean.
 Don't dwell on it.
 Be friends with them anyways or do your own thing, but if you chose the latter don't let them take up space in your brain.